- the record in question is a column definition

 - the column contains data longer than the newly defined length

 For further information, see KB0594807, "Write Audit landing page."

 Steps to Reproduce

-Actual result: Column is shorter and data is lost.
-In some circumstances, the column has been renamed to u_columnname
+Note that the column is shorter and data is lost.
+In some circumstances, the column has been renamed with a u_ prefix.

 We have implemented an Instance Analyzer script for the Fuji family of releases that blocks the most common scenarios that can cause data loss.

 For instances on which the Instance Analyzer script has not been run

 To prevent data loss, avoid use of the Back Out feature until you are able to upgrade to a fixed version listed in the Fixed In section below.
 If you must execute a Back Out before the instance can be upgraded, try the following two recommendations:

 - Perform the Back Out on a sub-production instance and validate the results.

 By validating on a sub-production instance, any issues can be uncovered before customers are affected.